Stability and Super-resolution of MUSIC and ESPRIT for Multi-snapshot Spectral Estimation: Introduction

 Despite great developments in numerical methods {and extensive empirical studies}, there are many open theoretical questions regarding the stability and super-resolution of subspace methods.
 This paper focuses on the fundamental {performance analysis} question: \textit{What is the stability of MUSIC and ESPRIT, as a function of the noise standard deviation, the number of snapshots, source amplitudes, and the support set?}

 Prior theoretical work on related super-resolution problems \cite{donoho1992superresolution,li2020super,li2021stable} suggest that the stability of the multi-snapshot spectral estimation problem crucially depends on the locations of the point sources.
-The {\it minimum separation} of $\Omega$ is defined as
+The {\it minimum separation} of $\Omega$ is

 where $|\omega|_\T:=\min_{n\in\Z} |\omega-n|$.
 Since $M$ consecutive Fourier coefficients are collected during each time snapshot, the standard imaging resolution is $1/(M-1)$, which is referred to as the {\it Rayleigh Length (RL)} in optics \cite{den1997resolution}.